domschoen/d2spa/README.md

   - Enable the save only if all mandatory attributes are present.
 Display a message explaining that
   - Display error message from server
   - Delete
+  - Fix problem: Project + without save seems to be added